berrym/lusush/docs/lle_specification/LLE_DEVELOPMENT_STRATEGY.md

 ### **Purpose**
 Create a comprehensive implementation roadmap that bridges the complete validated specification to real-world development constraints and capabilities, with systematic success optimization.

-### **Critical Prerequisites** (Enhanced Requirements)
+**Critical Prerequisites** (Enhanced Requirements)

 **This phase CANNOT begin until Enhanced Phase 1+ is 100% complete.** This includes:
-- ✅ All 21 specifications complete and cross-validated for consistency
+- ✅ All 21 specifications complete (ACHIEVED 2025-10-09)
+- 🎯 Cross-validation for consistency (Next Priority)
-- ✅ All 4 critical prototypes successfully validate core architectural assumptions
+- 🎯 All 4 critical prototypes successfully validate core architectural assumptions
-- ✅ Implementation readiness assessment shows 95%+ success probability
+- 🎯 Implementation readiness assessment shows 95%+ success probability
-- ✅ All integration points with existing Lusush systems proven through prototypes
+- 🎯 All integration points with existing Lusush systems proven through prototypes

 **The implementation strategy must be informed by the complete validated architectural vision to avoid suboptimal decisions and ensure systematic success optimization.**